Prakharpandey007/Pooling_system/README.md

    http://localhost:5173/

    ```
-2. username for teacher should start with teacher......
+2. Username for Teacher should start with teacher......
-   example -> teacherprakhar
+    (example -> teacherprakhar)

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Twitter_Dev Backend, please follow these steps: